kruemelo/fs-rpc/README.md

 use with connect/express, CLI, ..

-All fs-rpc will be executed relative to a mount path `mountPath`, e.g., folder `/home/customer`.
+All fs-rpcs will be executed relative to a mount path `mountPath`, e.g., folder `/home/customer`.

 ### Methods